How we work

 - To the potato and vegetable industries we will disseminate results regarding impacts on food production, cost-efficiency, competitiveness and profitability of implementing the novel technologies developed in the project.

-We will develop a detailed communication plan with specific tasks and communication channels (website, social media, newsletters, popular articles in trade journals etc.), to ensure that the results will be available for the target groups and stakeholders.
+The work is conducted according to a detailed communication plan with specific tasks and communication channels (website, social media, newsletters, popular articles in trade journals etc.), to ensure that the results will be available for the target groups and stakeholders.

 WP-leader: Lidunn Boge, Nofima